Handling Estates with Care and Efficiency

 Trust Administration

-When a revocable living trust exists, assets typically pass outside of probate — but the trustee still has significant legal obligations.
-We guide successor trustees through their duties, including notice requirements, asset marshaling, tax considerations, and distribution.
+When a revocable living trust exists, assets typically pass outside of probate — but the successor trustee still has legal obligations to fulfill.
+We guide trustees through the full administration process:

 We've handled special administration in a wide range of situations, including: